VladaAlek/find-mysterious-word/README.md

 ![Terminal_photos](/assets/images/terminal_1.png)

-INSPIRATION FOR THIS GAME CAME FROM THE POPULAR SERBIAN QUIZ SHOW "SLAGALICA"
+INSPIRATION FOR THIS GAME CAME FROM THE POPULAR SERBIAN QUIZ SHOW "SLAGALICA".

 ## User Experience: